Google Play publishing with codemagic.yaml

 5. In step 3, you can leave the fields blank and click Done.

-6. In the list of created service accounts, identify the account you have just created and click on the menu in the Actions column, then click Manage keys.
+6. In the list of created service accounts, locate the account you just created.
+Copy its email address, which will be required later.
+Then, click on the menu in the Actions column, then click Manage keys.

 Google cloud key